 The brainstem is the structure that connects the cerebrum of the brain to the spinal cord and cerebellum.
-It is composed of four sections in descending order: the diencephalon, midbrain, pons, and medulla oblongata.
+It is composed of three sections in descending order: the midbrain, pons, and medulla oblongata.
 It is responsible for many vital functions of life, such as breathing, consciousness, blood pressure, heart rate, and sleep.
 The brainstem contains many critical collections of white and grey matter.
-The grey matter within the brainstem consists of nerve cell bodies and form many important brainstem nuclei.
+The grey matter within the brainstem consists of nerve cell bodies and forms many important brainstem nuclei.
 The white matter tracts of the brainstem include axons of nerves traversing their course to different structures; the axons originate from cell bodies located elsewhere within the central nervous system (CNS).
 Some of the white matter tract cell bodies are located within the brainstem as well.
-These tracts travel both to the brain (afferent) and from the brain (efferent) such as the somatosensory pathways and the corticospinal tracts, respectively.
+These tracts travel both to the brain (afferent) and from the brain (efferent), such as the somatosensory pathways and the corticospinal tracts, respectively.
 Ten of the twelve cranial nerves arise from their cranial nerve nuclei in the brainstem.
 Clinicians can localize lesions of the brainstem with a thorough knowledge of brainstem anatomy and functions.
 The following activity addresses the nuclei, tracts, and functions of the brainstem.

 The brainstem contains many different nuclei and tracts.
 This section overviews the major structures located in each area of the brainstem, followed by a summary of the course of the major pathways through the brainstem.

 The midbrain serves as the connection between the pons and the diencephalon.
 It also connects posteriorly to the cerebellum via the superior cerebellar peduncles.
 The anterior part of the midbrain contains the crus cerebri with the interpeduncular fossa located between them.
 The crus cerebri carry motor cortical spinal fibers, corticonuclear fibers, and pontine fiber tracts.
-The midbrain contains the cerebral aqueduct centrally which connects the third ventricle superiorly with the fourth ventricle inferiorly.
+The midbrain contains the cerebral aqueduct centrally, which connects the third ventricle superiorly with the fourth ventricle inferiorly.
 The periaqueductal grey surrounds the cerebral aqueduct.
-The midbrain is separated relative to the cerebral aqueduct with the posterior portion being the tectum (floor) and anterior to the aqueduct serving as the tegmentum (roof).
-The posterior surface of the midbrain contains the corpora quadrigemina which are composed of bilateral superior colliculi and bilateral inferior colliculi.
+The midbrain is separated relative to the cerebral aqueduct, with the posterior portion being the tectum (floor) and anterior to the aqueduct serving as the tegmentum (roof).
+The posterior surface of the midbrain contains the corpora quadrigemina, which are composed of bilateral superior colliculi and bilateral inferior colliculi.
 The superior colliculi are involved in visual reflexes such as saccadic eye movements.
 Each superior colliculus sends fibers to the corresponding lateral geniculate body and optic tract through the superior brachium.
 The inferior colliculi are involved in auditory processing and connect to their corresponding medial geniculate nuclei through the inferior brachium.
-Just inferior to the inferior colliculi at the posterior midline of the brainstem cranial nerve IV, the trochlear nerve, emerges.
+Just inferior to the inferior colliculi at the posterior midline of the brainstem cranial nerve IV, the trochlear nerve emerges.
 The trochlear nerve is unique among cranial nerves as it is the only one to emerge from the posterior surface of the brainstem.
 The other cranial nerve that arises from the midbrain is cranial nerve III, the oculomotor nerve.
 The oculomotor nerve arises from the midbrain in the oculomotor sulcus on the medial surface of the crus cerebri, within the interpeduncular cistern.

-The midbrain also includes many other important nuclei including but not limited to the substantia nigra at the base of the midbrain, the red nucleus anterior medially at the level of the superior colliculus, and the dorsal raphe nucleus.
+The midbrain also includes many other important nuclei, including but not limited to the substantia nigra at the base of the midbrain, the red nucleus anterior medially at the level of the superior colliculus, and the dorsal raphe nucleus.
 The largest of the raphe nuclei are in the anterior midline of the periaqueductal grey, and the location of the ventral tegmental area is near the midline medial to the red nucleus.
 The substantia nigra contains dopaminergic neurons that help to regulate movement associated with the basal ganglia.
 The ventral tegmental area also contains dopaminergic neurons and plays a role in reward pathways.
 The raphe nuclei contain serotonergic neurons and project widely throughout the brain.
 The periaqueductal grey is thought to play a role in pain suppression.
 The red nucleus is involved with movement and contains many connections with the cerebellum.
 The medial longitudinal fasciculus lies anterior to the periaqueductal grey and plays a role in coordinating eye movements.

 The pons connects the medulla oblongata inferiorly to the midbrain superiorly.
 The anterior portion of the pons is convex and can be easily seen as a visible distention when viewing the brainstem anteriorly.
 The surface of the anterior distention contains the basilar groove, which is where the basilar artery rests.
-The posterior pons is connected to the cerebellum by the middle cerebellar peduncles which are the largest of the cerebellar peduncles.
+The posterior pons is connected to the cerebellum by the middle cerebellar peduncles, which are the largest of the cerebellar peduncles.
 The posterior portion of the pons forms the superior portion of the floor of the fourth ventricle.
 A groove is formed inferiorly where the pons meets the medulla from which cranial nerves VI, VII, and VIII emerge medially to laterally.
 Cranial nerve V, the largest cranial nerve, exits from the superior anterior lateral pons.
 Important nuclei of the pons include the cranial nerve nuclei covered in the nerves section, the locus coeruleus, and pontine nuclei.
 The neurons of the locus coeruleus produce norepinephrine and have projections that spread widely throughout the CNS.
 The locus coeruleus is located in the posterior lateral pons at the lateral border of the periaqueductal grey and is involved in the reticular activating system.
 The locus coeruleus also suffers compromise in Alzheimer disease.
 The pontine nuclei are a collection of pontine motor nuclei in the anterior pons that have many connections with the cerebellum via the middle cerebellar peduncle and assist with coordinating movement and help to modulate breathing.

 The most inferior portion of the midbrain is the medulla oblongata, which connects the pons to the spinal cord.
 It meets the spinal cord at the level of the foramen magnum.
 The anterior portion of the medulla oblongata contains the pyramids.
-The pyramids carry motor fibers from the precentral gyrus, or motor cortex, to the grey matter of the spinal cord where they synapse and continue to the muscles of the body through the peripheral nervous system.
+The pyramids carry motor fibers from the precentral gyrus, or motor cortex, to the grey matter of the spinal cord, where they synapse and continue to the muscles of the body through the peripheral nervous system.
 The pyramids contain a decussation caudally in which the majority of the motor fibers contained cross to the contralateral side of the body.
 The fibers that decussate become the lateral corticospinal tract in the spinal cord, the fibers that do not decussate become the medial corticospinal tract in the anterior portion of the spinal cord.
 The pyramids lie on either side of the anterior median fissure, a midline groove that continues caudally along the anterior portion of the spinal cord.
 Lateral to the pyramids are the olivary bodies that are part of the olivocerebellar system.
 The hypoglossal nerve, cranial nerve XII, emerges from the anterior surface of the medulla from the sulcus between the olivary bodies and the pyramids.
 Posterior to the olivary bodies is the postolivary groove.
 Cranial nerves IX (glossopharyngeal), X (vagus), and XI (accessory) emerge from the postolivary groove in superior to inferior order.
 Posterior to the postolivary grooves are the inferior cerebellar peduncles that connect the medulla to the cerebellum.
 The posterior portion of the medulla oblongata inferiorly connects to the spinal cord.
 The posterior median sulcus is located in the midline on the posterior aspect of the inferior medulla and continues caudally along the posterior spinal cord.
 The posterior median sulcus in the posterior midline of the spinal cord is flanked by visible localized prominences called the gracile tubercles.
 On each side, the gracile tubercle contains the gracile nucleus.
 Similar bilateral localized prominences called the cuneate tubercles (containing the cuneate nucleus on each side) are just lateral to each of the gracile tubercles on the posterior aspect of the spinal cord.
 The gracile and cuneate tubercles carry second-order neurons of the dorsal column-medial lemniscus system.
 The gracile nucleus carries fibers for the lower extremities and trunk, and the cuneate nucleus carries fibers for the upper body above T6 except for the face and ears.
 The superior area of the posterior medulla oblongata forms a portion of the floor of the fourth ventricle.

 Major Brainstem Tracts